juhp/test-Cabal-build/README.md

 ## How to test

-Run:
+Run eg:
 ```
 $ make GHC=ghc-9.4.8
 ```
+and see how the behavior changes with the version: eg 9.0.2/9.2.8 vs 9.4.8/9.6.6/9.8.2

 (`ghc --make` etc probably also works: the makefile just removes any build artifacts first)

-etc and see how the behavior changes with the version: eg 9.0.2/9.2.8 vs 9.4.8/9.6.6/9.8.2